 Prof. Steven Chamuleau, MD, PhD

-He finished medical school in Amsterdam and subsequently received his PhD degree cum laude in 2001 on intracoronary derived physiological parameters for clinical decision making at the Academic Medical Center (AMC) in Amsterdam under supervision of Prof. Jan Piek and Prof. Jan Tijssen.
+He completed medical school in Amsterdam and subsequently received his PhD degree cum laude in 2001 on intracoronary derived physiological parameters for clinical decision making at the Academic Medical Center (AMC) in Amsterdam under supervision of Prof. Jan Piek and Prof. Jan Tijssen.
 After his PhD he started his residency at the AMC Amsterdam, where he also did his fellowship training in cardiology and cardiac imaging.
-After a year in Louisville, KY, USA in the lab of the renowned Prof. Bolli, focusing on cardiac stem cell treatment, he received a position as a staff cardiologist at the UMC Utrecht (2008-2019) were he became deputy head of the department, and supervisor for the specialisation Cardiology.
+After a year in Louisville, KY, USA in the lab of Prof. Bolli, focusing on cardiac stem cell treatment, he received a position as a staff cardiologist at UMC Utrecht (2008-2019) were he became deputy head of the department, and supervisor for the Cardiology group.

-Prof. Chamuleau has published over 160 peer-reviewed papers and is an active member in the Dutch and European Society of Cardiology, and scientific advisory board of the Dutch Heart Foundation, and the International Society of Cardiovascular Translational Research (ISCTR).
-He is a reviewer for many cardiac journals, such as EHJ and Circulation.
-At the moment he is a (co-)PI in several large international research consortia and clinical trials, primarily focused on stem cell treatmet, and valvular disease.
+Prof. Chamuleau has published over 200 peer-reviewed papers and is an active member in the Dutch and European Society of Cardiology, and scientific advisory board of the Dutch Heart Foundation, and the International Society of Cardiovascular Translational Research (ISCTR).
+He is a reviewer for several Journals, including EHJ and Circulation.
+At the moment he is a (co-)PI in several large international research consortia.
 He manages a large group of PhD Students, and became Professor of Cardiology at UMC Utrecht in 2016, and since 2020 in Amsterdam UMC.

 Tim Leiner, MD PhD EBCR, Cardiovascular Radiologist, Mayo Clinic, Rochester, Minnesota USA